 The saying “hit two birds with one stone” doesn’t always apply to business, especially marketing.
 Effective marketing often relies on the opposite principle: targeting a specific buyer persona with a highly focused campaign.
 Hence, the first agenda in market analysis is market segmentation.

-In this stage, you will divide your target market into groups with similar characteristics so that you can connect with each segment on a deep and meaningful level.
+In this stage of the market analysis presentation, you will divide your target market into groups with similar characteristics so that you can connect with each segment on a deep and meaningful level.
 Segmentation can be done according to the customers’ Geographic, Demographic, Psychographic, and Behavioral criteria.

 TAM (Total Addressable Market), SAM (Serviceable Addressable Market), and SOM (Serviceable Obtainable Market) are also valuable concepts in market segmentation and sizing.
 These progressive levels of market segmentation can guide you in identifying the most promising market opportunities.
 Starting with a broad view of the entire market (TAM), you can refine your segmentation to focus on segments you can capture and serve effectively (SOM).